 This module gives students an outline of Chinese history.
 It covers all the important events and major historical figures throughout all the dynasties in China.
-Students should be able to form a general idea about Chinese history and Chinese people, and have some insightful reflections to the development of Chinese history, so that they can read more extensively in Chinese culture and history and do some deeper thinking and analysis.
+Students should be able to form a general idea of Chinese history and its people and gain insightful reflections to the development of Chinese history; probing them to read more extensively and reflect critically on the Chinese culture and history.

 This module introduces various aspects of Chinese cultural history, including the development of social culture, Chinese philosophy, ethical values, educational system, the arts as well as other aspects of Chinese culture.
 Students will also be encouraged to critically evaluate Chinese traditions, customs and lifestyles.